jitsucom/bulker/sync-controller/README.md

 Query parameters:

- - `package` - source package image
+ - `package` - source package image (for airbyte-based sources it's docker image)
  - `version` - source package version
- - `taskId` - id this task.
+ - `taskId` - id of this task.
 Should be unique for each task
  - `syncId` - id of sync entity (bulker destination id) where pulled events should be sent

 Request body: